Implantation: Everything You Need to Know

 • Aching

 During implantation, the fertilized egg ruptures small blood vessels in the lining.
 This can cause some women to experience implantation bleeding or spotting.
-While different for everyone, implantation bleeding is usually very light and only lasts a day or two.
-Implantation bleeding is most common on days 7 to 10 after ovulation.
+While different for everyone, implantation bleeding typically occurs 7 to 10 days after ovulation.
+It is usually very light and only lasts a day or two.

-Fatigue is very common with high progesterone levels.
-This is also why you may feel more tired during the third or fourth week of your menstrual cycle (right before you get your period) and why exhaustion is so common in early pregnancy.
+Fatigue is normal with high progesterone levels.
+This is also why you may feel more tired during the third or fourth week of your menstrual cycle (right before your period) and why exhaustion is so common in early pregnancy.

 Ever cry at a really sad commercial right before your period?
-Yup, that’s thanks to progesterone also.
-You may find yourself feeling particularly teary and emotional after implantation also.
+Yes?
+Thanks to rising progesterone levels.
+You may find yourself feeling particularly teary and emotional after implantation.

-Suddenly have a craving for pickles and ice cream?
+Are you experiencing a sudden craving for pickles and ice cream?
 Turns out this old wives’ tale may not be such a cliché after all.
-High progesterone levels can not only cause food cravings, but food aversions as well.
+High progesterone levels can not only cause food cravings but food aversions as well.

 In addition to making you feel sluggish and tired, progesterone can slow your stomach and intestines way down, causing constipation and bloating.

-If you test your Basal Body Temperature, you may notice what is called the ‘Implantation Dip.’
-This is where your body temperature drops for about a day after implantation occurs.
+If you test your Basal Body Temperature, you may notice the ‘Implantation Dip’—where your body temperature drops for about a day after implantation occurs.

 Up to 50% of fertilized eggs may not implant and are lost during a woman’s period.
 If you’re trying to get pregnant, you may wonder what you can do to ensure that implantation is successful.